CitiesSkylinesModding/CS2-AssetPacksManager/README.md

 ## Credit
 The code of this mod was created by Konsi and Nullpinter.
-Thanks to CityRat for the Thumbnail.~~~~
+Thanks to CityRat for the Thumbnail.

 ## Support and Contact
 Check out the [Custom Asset Pack](https://github.com/kosch104/CS2-CustomAssetPack) Repository to start publishing your own assets.
-Contact me on Discord Konsi#1337 or create an issue on this repository for help.
-There will also be a support discord environment.
+Feel free to ask for help in the [Cities Skylines Modding Discord](https://discord.gg/UkKAfRqfCn) or create an issue on this repository for help.